fMRI-ugent/starting-a-new-fMRI-project/README.md

 During this time (free of charge) Pieter Vandemaele will set your scanning protocol and will help you with all the technical test (trigger, button box, etc..)

 ### *Book your scanning time*
-Here you can find the [GIfMI booking Policy] [http://gifmi.ugent.be/drupal/system/files/documents/GIfMI_booking_policy_EN.pdf].
+Here you can find the [GIfMI booking manual] [https://mrighent.ugent.be/site/assets/doc/GIfMI_booking_manual_EN.pdf].
 The last section (Rates per reserved hours) of this document is not up to date.
 The scanning price is going to increase soon: more detailed info will come soon!
 How to book the scanning time?
-[Here you find detailed explanations](http://gifmi.ugent.be/drupal/system/files/documents/GIfMI_booking_manual_EN.pdf).
+[Here you find detailed explanations](https://mrighent.ugent.be/site/assets/doc/GIfMI_booking_policy_EN.pdf).

 ### *Practical info, forms and manuals for MRI scanning at GIfMI*